aficustree/alarmdecoder-webapp-dockerfile/README.md

 This container exposes the gunicorn workers directly, it's recommended that set up an nginx reverse proxy in front of the app.

-You'll also likely want to created a named or mounted volume to persist the configuration and logging, which lives at `/opt/alarmdecoder-webapp/instance`.
+You'll also likely want to created a named volume (do not use a bind mount) to persist the configuration and logging, which lives at `/opt/alarmdecoder-webapp/instance`.
+You can create named volumes using the `volume create` command.

 A complete docker-compose configuration might look something like: